liy1shu/short-video-streaming/README.md

 # ACM Multimedia 2022 Grand Challenge: Short Video Streaming
 This repository contains the simulator code used for ACM Multimedia 2022 Short Video Streaming.
 The simulator is a short video streaming simulator with a pluggable client module for participant defined download control algorithms.

+***Details of the update in each version is listed at the end of README.***

+> Currently at Version 1 ：Updated at 4/21

 # Quick Start

 We provide a demo which aims at helping you to learn what parameters you need to decide in the challenge.
 It only gives you some clues to things you can do to improve the algorithm, so it isn't necessarily reasonable.
 You need to find a better solution to balance QoE and bandwidth waste.